-This is a replay from a live webinar from Oct.
-22, 2015
+This is a replay from a live webinar.

 If you want your book to be a best-seller, you can’t wait for readers to buy it because they might not know how to find you.
 You need to find THEM, introduce yourself, and let them know about the value you and your book offer.
 Yet most authors don’t know where to start.
 I’ve identified more than 30 places online and offline where best-selling authors are finding readers for their books, regardless of genre or topic.
 I’ll tell you where they are, and exactly what to do to connect and build long-lasting relationships.